What is Azure PowerShell

 Run the setup and click on Add button for Microsoft Azure PowerShell.

-Click on Install button.
+Click on the Install button.

 Accept the license agreement.